EOkusimba/CryptoBuddy/README.md

 # CryptoBuddy

 CryptoBuddy is an interactive Python chatbot that provides cryptocurrency advice using a predefined dataset.
-It responds to various user queries—ranging from sustainability-related questions to trending or long-term growth assessments—and even lists coin details along with their sustainability scores.
+It responds to various user queries - ranging from sustainability-related questions to trending or long-term growth assessments - and even lists coin details along with their sustainability scores.

 ## Features